How Many Foster Parents Are There With Criminal Records: 2023 Stats

 The type of checks that must be performed on all prospective foster parents is mandated at both the state and federal levels.

 The check for foster parents falls under the same laws that govern all childcare background checks, which is required of any individual who will have unsupervised access to children in an official capacity.
-This includes child abuse background checks, a teaching background check, school bus drivers, school administration, foster parents, and more.
+This includes child abuse background checks, a background check on teachers, school bus drivers, school administration, foster parents, and more.

 The checks required by the federal government cover what kind of checks need to be performed, who they need to be performed on, and how often they need to be performed.